genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/01_introduction.md

 :::info
 This project is not a direct copy of the positions app but will contain most of its functionality.

+The [positions app tutorial repository](https://github.com/genesiscommunitysuccess/positions-app-tutorial) can be used as a reference point for this tutorial.
 :::